The ultimate guide to business travel management

 To ensure travel policy compliance, you need to be realistic and tailor them to your company’s specific situation.
 The best way is to set flexible, realistic business travel policies.

-Your company’s travel policy will be determined by many different factors: the number of travelers, budget, and different classes of travelers.
+Your company’s travel policy will be determined by many different factors: the number of travellers, budget, and different classes of travellers.
 As a business travel manager, you’re responsible for keeping employee travel spending in line with your company’s travel policy.
 As you will see, the most important part is defining an effective travel policy in the first place.

 A business travel manager needs to keep up with a lot of responsibilities.
 The most important are: